SeanTFarr/Coffee_Analysis/README.md

 ## Preprocessing

 Here are some of the code line I used to preprocess the data.
-All files were xlsx sheets imported.
-After getting the data where I wanted it,  I save all as csv files to read in for  the analysi & visualizations
+All files were .xlsx sheets imported.
+After getting the data where I wanted it,  I save all as .csv files to read in for  the analysis & visualizations.

 <img src="images\import.png">
 <img src="images\clean-preprocess.png">